ViiV HEALTHCARE AND AMFAR PARTNER TO OPTIMIZE HIV TREATMENT FOR INFANTS AND CHILDREN IN ASIA

 (TK CITY) June 17, 2010—Today, ViiV Healthcare and TREAT Asia, a Bangkok-based program of amfAR, The Foundation for AIDS Research, announced a groundbreaking two-year partnership that aims to improve access and optimize the quality of healthcare for infants and children living with HIV across Asia.

-Through the initiative, ViiV Healthcare will enable TREAT Asia to build on its extensive regional pediatric HIV program, which aims to increase local clinical and research capacity and advocate for safe and effective HIV care and treatment for children.
+Through the initiative, ViiV Healthcare will enable TREAT Asia to build on its extensive regional paediatric HIV program, which aims to increase local clinical and research capacity and advocate for safe and effective HIV care and treatment for children.
 This partnership will integrate innovative programs in research, provider education, and global advocacy that will be focused on treatment failure, the emergence of drug resistance, and optimizing antiretroviral regimen sequencing for children living with HIV.

-Twenty percent of the children under care at TREAT Asia Pediatric Network sites have seen their first antiretroviral therapy (ART) regimens fail.
-The data generated through this partnership will create an evidence base from which to identify best practices in ART management to delay first-line failure, and will directly influence the quality of local, national, and regional pediatric HIV care and treatment guidelines.
+Twenty percent of the children under care at TREAT Asia Paediatric Network sites have seen their first antiretroviral therapy (ART) regimens fail.
+The data generated through this partnership will create an evidence base from which to identify best practices in ART management to delay first-line failure, and will directly influence the quality of local, national, and regional paediatric HIV care and treatment guidelines.
 Coordination, data management, and analysis will take place in Asia through a unique partnership with the Thai Red Cross AIDS Research Centre that will help build local capacity for research and promote South-to-South collaborations and sustainability.

-“We’re thrilled that ViiV Healthcare has entrusted TREAT Asia with the important task of conducting the research and training needed to prepare for the future of pediatric HIV management in Asia,” said amfAR CEO Kevin Robert Frost.
+“We’re thrilled that ViiV Healthcare has entrusted TREAT Asia with the important task of conducting the research and training needed to prepare for the future of paediatric HIV management in Asia,” said amfAR CEO Kevin Robert Frost.
 “With ViiV Healthcare’s support and with the new data we will gather over the next two years, we can design better ways to ensure that children in Asia receive the standard of care needed to live healthier and fuller lives with HIV.”

 The partnership between ViiV Healthcare and TREAT Asia specifically addresses critical gaps in current HIV/AIDS care and treatment programs among infants and children.
 Children have consistently faced greater disadvantages with regard to the availability of ART regimens that can be dosed and delivered to newborns and young children, and that are safe to use during growth and development.
 Both TREAT Asia and ViiV Healthcare seek to lessen those disadvantages.